 Sensory Gyms and Autism Play Centers

-Carter’s Play Place and We Rock the Spectrum are two new to Indy play places designed specifically for kids with autism.
-These sensory friendly gyms were created to give autism families a place to play without fear of judgment.
-It’s a place for our kids to get the sensory input they need, have fun and not worry about conforming.
-Here you can find an array of sensory activities such as a trampoline, zipline, variety of swings and much more.
-Plus, each location offers a quiet room for those in need.
-To avoid crowds, the best times to visit are late afternoon, but don’t hesitate to call in advance to check crowd status.
-Open play times vary day to day, so make sure to check their Facebook pages before you go.
+The sensory gym at Rhodius Park and Carter’s Play Place are play spaces designed specifically for kids with autism.
+This sensory-friendly gym was created to give autism families a place to play without fear of judgment.
+It’s a place for kids to get the sensory input they need, have fun, and not worry about conforming.
+Here you can find an array of sensory activities such as a trampoline, zipline, a variety of swings, and much more.
+To avoid crowds, the best time to visit is late afternoon, but don’t hesitate to call in advance to check the crowd status.
+Open play times vary from day to day, so make sure to check their Facebook pages before you go.

 Skyzone has a lot of benefits for special needs families.
-I like the fact that they have employees around the entire facility to make sure kids are being safe and staying out of trouble.
+Employees are stationed around the entire facility to make sure kids are being safe and staying out of trouble.
 Plus there’s only one way in or out, making it easier to keep tabs on kids who tend to elope.
-The best time to visit is Monday-Friday in late afternoon from about 4-6 when the crowd is low.
-Indy has three Skyzone locations in Plainfield, Fishers and on the Southside, with all offering sensory friendly jump times.
+The best time to visit is Monday-Friday in the late afternoon from about 4-6 when the crowd is low.
+Indy has three Skyzone locations in Plainfield, Indianapolis, and on the Southside, with all offering sensory-friendly jump times.
 During these times, the music is turned low, admission is discounted, and the crowd is minimal.
-Check their websites for more information on these special times.